Getsemani, Cartagena: Local gives away all its best secrets [2023]

 The hotel staff is famous at this place for going way above and beyond what is usually expected to make guests’ experiences the absolute best possible.

 Another great part of staying at the Capellán is the rooms themselves.
 They are incredibly comfortable and spacious.
-There is, of course, a gorgeous rooftop with a pool, etc.
+Of course, there is a gorgeous rooftop with a pool, etc.

 GHL Arsenal Hotel